-In May 2016 Chief Yokoyama was appointed the City Manager for the City of Alhambra in Los Angeles County where he oversaw the day-to-day operations of ten City departments, including municipal Police and Fire Departments.
-After a 30 plus year public service career in municipal government Yokoyama retired in November 2017 and in December 2017, Yokoyama accepted the position of Dean with the Department of Public Safety at Rio Hondo College.
+In May 2016, Chief Yokoyama was appointed the City Manager for the City of Alhambra in Los Angeles County where he oversaw the day-to-day operations of ten City departments, including municipal Police and Fire Departments.
+With after over thirty years of his public service career in municipal government, Yokoyama retired in November 2017.
+Thereafter, in December 2017, Yokoyama accepted the position of Dean with the Department of Public Safety at Rio Hondo College.

 Yokoyama holds a Master’s Degree from the University of Southern California and California State University Dominguez Hills; and a Bachelor’s Degree from the University of La Verne.
 He is a graduate of the FBI National Academy, P.O.S.T.
 Command College, and the Senior Management Institute for Police.
 Yokoyama has also been an adjunct faculty member to several community colleges in Southern California as a lecturer and police academy instructor for thirty years.
 He is also the Past-President of the California Peace Officers Association (CPOA).
 Professionally he is a member of the FBI National Academy Associates, the International Association of Chiefs of Police and the California Police Chiefs Association.